MoserMichael/my-notes/dev-other-blog.md

 As Berthold Brecht said "So many reports.
 So many questions."
 [Questions of a reading worker](https://www.emag-augsburg.de/2018/02/21/questions-of-a-reading-worker/)

+Submitted the link to HN [discussion on HN](https://news.ycombinator.com/item?id=35857536)

 ---07/05/23 06:17:15----------------------

 I have summed up an interesting interview with Erica Franz on Authoritarian regimes [link to my summary](political-stuff.txt) - with specific reference to Putins attempts to resurrect Stalinism.